Copenhagen Parks and Gardens: Top 10 Places to Relax

 Frederiksberg Park (Frederiksberg Have), dating back to the 1700s and the reign of King Frederik IV, is 4 km (2½ miles) from the city centre, but it’s worth a visit.

-The park, a beautiful green space known for its picturesque landscapes and peaceful atmosphere, is home to many birds, and you’re guaranteed to see grey herons and greylag geese with a good chance of spotting common chaffinches, greater spotted woodpeckers, and treecreepers.
+The park, a beautiful green space known for its picturesque landscapes and peaceful atmosphere, is home to many birds, and you’re guaranteed to see grey herons and greylag geese with a good chance of spotting common chaffinches, greater spotted woodpeckers, and short-toed treecreepers.

 During the spring, grey herons nest on a small island in the park, and you’ll hear them well before you get close to them.